redox-os/book/src/troubleshooting.md

 ## Debug Methods

 - Read [this](https://en.wikipedia.org/wiki/Debugging#Techniques) Wikipedia section to learn about debugging techniques

-- Use the `dmesg` command to read the kernel and user-space daemons log
+- Use the `dmesg` command to read the kernel and userspace daemons log

 - You can start the QEMU with the `make qemu gpu=no` command to easily copy the terminal text

-- You can write to the `debug:` scheme, which will output on the console, but you must be `root`.
-This is useful if you are debugging an app where you need to use Orbital but still want to capture messages
+- You can write to the `debug:` scheme, which will output on the console, but you must be the `root` user.
+This is useful if you are debugging an program where you need to use Orbital but still want to capture messages

-- Currently, the build system strips function names and other symbols from programs, as support for symbols is not implemented on Redox
+- Currently, the build system strips function names and other symbols from programs, as support for symbols is not implemented yet

 - Use the following command for advanced logging:

 ```sh